 This time of year is famously known for its high number of mosquitoes.
 Mosquitoes breed in standing water, so mosquito problems may increase after heavy rain.

 As summer turns to fall several critters, including squirrels and raccoons, may start planning ahead to the winter months, looking for warm shelter.
 This may involve them invading your home, damaging it in the process.

 Subterranean termites and Dampwood termites live in the Pacific Northwest.
 They will make nests in your soil and in any wood items you may have around your home including old wood stumps.

 How to Prevent Pests During Late Summer

 - Eliminate standing water: like previously mentioned, mosquitoes breed in standing water.
 So eliminating these sources will help reduce mosquitoes on your property.
 Think buckets, tarps, birdbaths, and flower pots.

-- Keep your grass trimmed: this will help reduce mosquitoes and help
+- Keep your grass trimmed: this will help reduce mosquitoes and help prevent ticks.

 - Relocate firewood: if you keep firewood on your property, store it away from your home and if possible keep it elevated.

 - Properly seal your home: ensure windows, doors, and garage doors aren’t kept open for long periods of time and install or repair any screens.